-One of the primary challenges to maintaining GDPR-compliant consent is the ability to locate and verify it.
+One of the primary challenges to consent compliance is the ability to locate and verify it.
 With the introduction of each new technology into the ever-growing marketing technology stack comes a separate ability to capture and store customer data.
 Disparate data in siloed systems is one of the greatest risks to running an effective and compliant marketing infrastructure.
 The correct approach is one where data is stored and maintained in a centralized manner.

-Only through a neutral, centralized, fully auditable system, that is built with privacy by design - not a bolted-on afterthought - can organizations ensure compliance to GDPR and future changes in compliance.
-GDPR and ePrivacy firmly place the responsibility on the party collecting customer data to understand and disclose how data will be used and provide an easy way to respond to customer inquiries.
-Not only that, the regulation requires alleged violators to deliver proof of consent within 30 days of the inquiry - a significant challenge for companies without a system of record to maintain enterprise-wide consent.
+Only through a neutral, centralized, fully auditable system, that is built with privacy by design - not a bolted-on afterthought - can organizations ensure compliance with future regulatory changes.
+State and federal legislations firmly place the responsibility on the party collecting customer data to understand and disclose how data will be used and provide an easy way to respond to customer inquiries.